mikecovlee/mLoRA/README.md

 ## Note from the maintainer of this repository

+**This repository has transferred to https://github.com/TUDB-Labs/MoE-PEFT, please use MoE-PEFT instead of this software.**

 This is an actively developing fork of the official m-LoRA repository, focusing on the PEFT algorithm and its related improvements.
 It is maintained by the authors of m-LoRA.
 Currently, this fork **does not support pipeline parallelism** and can only utilize a single compute device, such as a GPU or NPU, for each m-LoRA process.
 Please note that the functions, interfaces, and performance of this fork differ from those of the original m-LoRA.
 Compatibility is not guaranteed.
 For production use, please prefer the [original m-LoRA](https://github.com/TUDB-Labs/mLoRA).

 ## Supported Platform